AliyunContainerService/kubernetes-issues-solution/kubelet/subpath-error-reading.md

 		}
 ```

-This issue is fixed in 1.11.7 and 1.12 version.
+This issue is fixed in 1.11.7 and 1.12 version, but just for nas;

 PR Details: [https://github.com/kubernetes/kubernetes/pull/71804](https://github.com/kubernetes/kubernetes/pull/71804)

-## How to Reproduce
+## How to Reproduce - Nas

 NFS example: